 General Mitchell International Airport

 Hinman contracted with Engberg Anderson (EA) to provide blast protection services for the renovation of the Baggage Claim building at the General Mitchell International Airport (GMIA) in Milwaukee, WI.
-The building is being renovated to accommodate the change in airport security after the World Trade Center attack.
-Once renovated, the main façade of the baggage claim building that extends approximately 600-feet along a pick-up roadway, will have large glass curtainwall systems and ribbon windows supported by precast panels as an exterior façade.
-In brief, the goal of the Hinman’s scope was to ensure that if local damage occurs, the structure would not collapse or be damaged to an extent disproportionate to the original cause of the damage, allowing for evacuation while minimizing occupant injuries.
-The airport defined two threat types from which Hinman based its assessment.
-The airport did not define clear criteria guidelines to follow, and the limited budget played a significant role in determining the final performance and agreed blast upgrades.
+The building was renovated to accommodate the change in airport security after the World Trade Center attack.
+Repairs to the main façade of the baggage claim building included the installation of large glass curtainwall systems and ribbon windows supported by precast panels as an exterior façade.
+In brief, the goal of the Hinman’s scope was to ensure that if local damage occurs, the structure will not collapse or suffer damage disproportionate to the original cause.
+Making these upgrades allow for efficient evacuation, while minimizing occupant injuries.
+Ultimately, the airport defined two threat types from which Hinman based its assessment.

 Hinman performed non-linear dynamic analyses to determine proof-of-concept designs for the window systems and precast panels which would result in less than 10% façade failure, and no structural collapse.

-Hinman worked with the client and design team to determine achievable protection levels within the project budget.
-It was determined economically unfeasible to protect the entire structure and facade from damage under the defined threats.
-Because of this, the focus for the upgrades were on the new perimeter structure of the building and replacement façade systems.
-In the early stages of design, multiple cost-benefit options were evaluated to assist with client decision making.
-Once decisions were finalized as to which components were to be hardened for blast and to what extent was acceptable, Hinman continued to work with EA and the structural engineer to find economical solutions.
-Hinman performed non-linear dynamic analyses to determine proof-of-concept designs for the window systems and precast panels which would result in less than 10% façade failure, and no structural collapse.
+Hinman worked with the client and design team to determine reasonable protection levels within the project budget.
+Ultimately, it was determined economically unfeasible to protect the entire structure and façade from damage under the defined threats.
+Because of this, the focus for the upgrades were on the new perimeter structure and replacement façade systems.
+To aid the client decision making process, the team evaluated multiple cost-benefit options in the early stages of design.
+Hinman performed non-linear dynamic analyses to determine proof-of-concept designs for the window systems and precast panels, which would result in less than 10% façade failure and no structural collapse.